 Vidhuma’s name is a Pali expression that translates into “No impurities” or “No obscurations.”
 Historically it was an epithet sometimes used to describe the Buddha’s dedicated followers.
 He was ordained in 1997, after first coming into contact with Aryaloka eight years earlier.
 Vidhuma lives one hour west of Aryaloka.

-Vihanasari discovered Buddhism and Aryaloka in the year 2000 and was ordained in 2008 in California along with Dh.
-Saricitta and Dh.
-Danakamala.
+Vihanasari has been a Buddhist since the year 2000 and was ordained in July, 2008.
 Her name means “The thrush that sings at dawn to announce the light of the Dharma (the Buddha’s teachings) coming into the world.”
-She currently serves on a number of groups including the teaching kula, generosity kula, outreach kula and the administrative team.

 Viriyalila, who name means “Playful, Spontaneous Energy in pursuit of the Good”, has been been meditating and practicing Buddhism since 1994.
 She was ordained into the Western Buddhist Order in 2005 in San Francisco.
 Her newest adventure?
 Working in a team with with www.freebuddhistaudio.com, an internet resource providing free access to Dharma talks around the world.